Syrian President Says Efforts to Restore Relations with Turkey Have Not Yielded Any Results - ExBulletin

 Syrian President Says Efforts to Restore Relations with Turkey Have Not Yielded Any Results

-Syrian President Bashar al-Assad said on Sunday, August 25, 2024 that efforts to restore relations with Turkey have so far failed to bring any tangible results.
+Syrian President Bashar al-Assad said on Sunday that efforts to restore relations with Turkey had so far failed to bring any tangible results.

-“These initiatives have not yielded any noteworthy results despite the seriousness and genuine interest of the mediators,” Assad said in a speech to the Syrian parliament, referring to conciliation efforts by Russia, Iran and Iraq.
+“These initiatives have not yielded any results worth mentioning, despite the seriousness and genuine interest of the mediators,” Assad said in a speech to the Syrian parliament, referring to conciliation efforts by Russia, Iran and Iraq.

-Turkey severed ties with Syria in 2011 after the outbreak of the Syrian civil war, during which it backed rebels seeking to overthrow Mr Assad's regime.
-Mr Assad considers the rebels terrorists.
+Ankara severed ties with Syria in 2011 after the outbreak of the Syrian civil war, during which it backed rebels seeking to overthrow the Assad regime.
+Assad considers the rebels terrorists.

-“The solution lies in openness,” Assad said.
-“To restore a relationship, you must first eliminate the causes that led to its destruction.”
+“The solution is openness,” Assad said.
+“Restoring a relationship requires first eliminating the causes that led to its destruction.”

 The Syrian president made it clear that while he wanted Turkish troops to withdraw from Syria, this was not a precondition for negotiations.

-Turkish President Tayyip Erdogan said earlier in July that he would invite Mr Assad “at any time” for possible negotiations aimed at restoring relations.
+Turkish President Tayyip Erdogan said earlier in July that he would invite Assad “at any time” for possible negotiations to restore relations.

-A Turkish newspaper had earlier reported that Mr Erdogan and Mr Assad could meet in August, but a Turkish diplomat denied the report.
+A Turkish newspaper had earlier reported that Erdogan and Assad could meet in August, but a Turkish diplomat denied the report.

 Russia has tried to facilitate a meeting between the two leaders to restore ties.
 Iraq also said in July that it might try to bring the two leaders together.